 Shipping containers come in all sizes and shapes and perform many different roles.
 Whether you're an engineer researching ways to secure your latest invention or work in finance administration searching for the most trusted and cost-effective means for shipping out thousands of fragile widgets-whatever your cargo's needs, LORD's container mounts are simple, versatile, economical and easy to install.

-LORD's Container Mounts are for fragile, valuable products needing predictable protection.
+Our Container Mounts are for fragile, valuable products needing predictable protection.
 When a product is in transit, it becomes vulnerable to damage from numerous hazards.
 Although the hazards vary, the damage inflicted is directly traceable to shock and vibration.

 Non-repetitive events such as aircraft landings, railcar switching, accidental drop or tilt, road bumps and rough handling constitute "shock".
 Conversely, "vibration" is a repetitive disturbance caused by the environment outside the container (i.e., the mechanical systems of ships, planes, trains, and automobiles).